baraahhawari/CodeFellows-201/README.md

     know how much U know me, by letting the user interact with the website and have fun

 ### 201 week #1 labs
-    * lab02 - done by using the var, prompt, alert and toUpperCase, toLowerCase
+    - lab02 - done by using the var, prompt, alert and toUpperCase, toLowerCase.
-    * lab03 - done by using the an ordered and unordered list in HTML, loop in Javascript
+    - lab03 - done by using the an ordered and unordered list in HTML.
+    - lab04 - done by using the loop, functions and if  in Javascript.
 ## license is used here (MIT license).